pitt-crc/Slurm-Test-Environment/README.md

 ### Using Images in GitHub Actions

-To run a GitHub actions job from within a container, specify the `container` option and include a setup step:
+To run a GitHub actions job from within a container, specify the `container` option.
+GitHub actions will not automatically launch the container entrypoint.
+Instead, you should include a dedicated setup step as follows:

 ```yaml
 jobs: